 ERT, whether initiated early or later in life, has been shown to improve key clinical parameters, such as endurance and pulmonary measures, which are critical to quality of life, maintenance of ambulation, and activities of daily living.7,8

-The new era of management for progressive, complex, genetic conditions, such as mucopolysaccharidosis (MPS) disorders, hinges on the efficient coordination of each patient’s healthcare team by a medical home.1
+The new era of management for progressive, complex, genetic conditions, such as mucopolysaccharidosis (MPS) disorders, hinges on the efficient coordination of each patient’s healthcare team.1

-Geneticists and/or metabolic specialists are typically at the centre and help to coordinate multidisciplinary care and an individualised management plan.2,3
+Geneticists and/or metabolic specialists are typically at the centre of the medical home and help to coordinate multidisciplinary care and an individualised management plan.2,3

-Early and ongoing assessments from a coordinated care team can improve patient outcomes and may help prevent irreversible damage.7
+Early and ongoing assessments from a coordinated-care team can improve patient outcomes and may help prevent irreversible damage.4

-Speciality-specific assessments, as well as regular physical examinations and overall health interventions, should follow recommended guidelines, which may vary among MPS subtypes.3
+Speciality-specific assessments, as well as regular physical examinations and overall health interventions, should follow recommended guidelines, which may vary among MPS subtypes.2

 Improvements in the treatment of MPS disorders are contributing to long-term outcomes for patients, necessitating new approaches to lifelong management.

-As patients age, some may begin to manage their own healthcare, making physician-guided transition to the adult setting critical.3 Physicians should ensure the following:
+As patients age, some may begin to manage their own healthcare, making physician-guided transition to the adult setting critical.2 Physicians should ensure the following:

-The transition from paediatric to adult care and long-term adult care are critical areas to address in care plans for adolescent and adult patients.3 Long-term care considerations are ideally best addressed in a centre with significant MPS experience, and they require careful coordination across specialities.3,17 Long-term issues include but are not limited to the following:
+The transition from paediatric to adult care and long-term adult care are critical areas to address in care plans for adolescent and adult patients.2 Long-term care considerations are ideally best addressed in a centre with significant MPS experience, and they require careful coordination across specialities.2,8 Long-term issues include but are not limited to:

-Because clinical manifestations of mucopolysaccharidosis (MPS) disorders are multisystemic, a patient-specific, multidisciplinary approach is required to proactively recognise and manage complications such as orthopaedic surgeries, which are frequent in patients with MPS.1,2
+Because clinical manifestations of mucopolysaccharidosis (MPS) disorders are multisystemic, a patient-specific, multidisciplinary approach is required to proactively recognise and manage complications.1

-Surgical risk assessment and perioperative monitoring are fundamental components of a tailored surgical plan, and they can reduce the risks of negative surgical outcomes and mortality in patients with MPS.4,10,11
+Surgical risk assessment and perioperative monitoring are fundamental components of a tailored surgical plan, and they can reduce the risks of negative surgical outcomes and mortality in patients with MPS.3,9,10